DSkrzypiec/blogImpl/content/post/year2021/index.md

 ---
-date: "2021-12-24"
+date: "2021-12-30"
 tags: ["Annual Summary"]
 title: "Summary of 2021"
-toc: false
+toc: true
 draft: false
 ---

-## 2021 highlights

-1. I've started jogging
-1. My first MacBook Air (M1)
-1. Still learning Russian
-1. I left PwC and join Allegro Pay
-1. I run my first Runmageddon
-1. Pull-up bar

-## I've started jogging
+## Started jogging

-On January 16th after a long pandemic home isolation I've started jogging.
+In January, after a long pandemic home isolation I've started jogging.
 For my whole life I always hate jogging.
 I love most sports but running was something else.
 After almost a year in pandemic with gyms being closed and almost no going outside I though that I'll give it a try.